ching728/comp3810sef-group41b/README.md

 2. Project file intro:
 - server.js: contain the server basic function, like the database connection,error handle ,routes and home page when the open the server
 - package.json: use bcryptjs,body-parser,connect-mongo,cookie-parser,dotenv,ejs,express,express-session,mongoose dependencies
+- public/:
-- public: use css file to the basic webpage UI
+  - style.css: use css file to the basic webpage UI
 - views/:
   - calendar.ejs: users can view all tasks in the calendar
   - edit-task.ejs: user can edit their exist tasks in here by change the status, priority and dueDate in the task.
 User can choose to delete their task in this page